sendgrid/docs/source/Classroom/Basics/Marketing_Campaigns/marketing_campaigns_faqs.md

 {% endanchor %}

 {% anchor h3 %}
-Are stats included for email I send via SMTP and the SendGrid API?
+Are statistics included for email I send via SMTP and the SendGrid API?
 {% endanchor %}

-No, these stats are specific to the email you send over Marketing Campaigns only.
+No, these statistics are specific to the email you send over Marketing Campaigns only.

 {% anchor h3 %}
-How do I find stats for a specific campaign?
+How do I find statistics for a specific campaign?
 {% endanchor %}

 You can go into the settings menu after your campaign has started sending, and there will be a link for “Stats”.

 {% anchor h3 %}
-Is there a way for me to get more stats than are shown on the UI?
+Is there a way for me to get more statistics than are shown on the UI?
 {% endanchor %}

-You can always export a CSV of raw stats for any of your campaigns.
-That will include stats like CTR, total open rates, spam report rate, and more.
-To learn more about stats from Marketing Campaigns, [click here]({{root_url}}/User_Guide/Marketing_Campaigns/campaigns.html#-Campaign-Statistics).
+You can always export a CSV of raw statistics for any of your campaigns.
+That will include statistics like CTR, total open rates, spam report rate, and more.
+To learn more about statistics from Marketing Campaigns, [click here]({{root_url}}/User_Guide/Marketing_Campaigns/campaigns.html#-Campaign-Statistics).

 Additionally, you can use [SendGrid's Event Webhook]({{root_url}}/API_Reference/Webhooks/event.html) to collect and store your Marketing Campaigns statistics.